Svelte technologies reduce the cost of stenting – extracting steps, time and materials used – without compromise to patient care.

 In fact, many hospitals have begun posting quarterly dashboards ranking each attending physician by their average cost of PCI to measure their procedural efficiency.

-Use of the transradial approach has grown from less than 3% of PCI in the US in 2007 to approximately 30% today10, with adoption continuing to accelerate.
+Use of the transradial approach has grown from less than 3% of PCI in the US in 2007 to more than 50% today10, with adoption continuing to accelerate.
 It already is the recommended default strategy for PCI in Europe and much of Asia11.

 The growth of TRI is driven in no small part by its ability to add value: reducing bleeding complications, time to patient ambulation and time to discharge, thereby optimizing use of hospital resources and increasing patient throughput.